Using Conda Environments for Python at the SSCC

 .

 Some packages are only available from particular conda channels.
-For example, some packages required to use the SSCC’s NVidia GPUs must be obtained from the nvidia
+For example, some packages required to use the SSCC’s NVIDIA GPUs must be obtained from the nvidia

 channel.
 You can tell conda to look for packages in additional channels by adding -c